hanishkvc/prgs-docs-spreadsheetkvc/README.md

 changes, then it returns 1.

-### TODO
+### TODO/DONE

-ncurses cursor is currently not updated/positioned beyond the current cells begining position.
+[DONE] ncurses cursor is currently not updated/positioned beyond the current cells begining position.
 So also the program doesnt allow one to edit anywhere in the middle of the cell contents, user can only either add to the existing text/content and or delete the last char using backspace.

+	This has been implemented now and the user can edit any part of the cell's content.
+One needs to use the left and right arrow keys to move the text cursor around in the edit/insert mode so that one can modify any part of the cell content.

 ## History